New and Improved Algorithms for Unordered Tree Inclusion: Introduction

-Tree pattern matching and measuring the similarity of trees are classic problem areas in theoretical computer science.
-One intuitive and extensively studied measure of the similarity between two rooted, node-labeled trees~$T_1$ and~$T_2$ is the \emph{tree edit distance}, defined as the length of a shortest sequence of node insertion, node deletion, and node relabeling operations that transforms~$T_1$ into~$T_2$.
-When $T_1$ and~$T_2$ are \emph{ordered} trees, the tree edit distance can be computed in polynomial time.
-The first algorithm to achieve this bound ran in $O(n^{6})$ time~\cite{tai1979tree}, where $n$ is the total number of nodes in~$T_1$ and~$T_2$, and it was gradually improved upon until Demaine et al.~\cite{demaine2009optimal} presented an $O(n^{3})$-time algorithm thirty years later which was proved to be worst-case optimal among a reasonable class of algorithms.
-On the other hand, the tree edit distance problem is NP-hard for \emph{unordered} trees~\cite{zhang1992editing}.
-It is in fact MAX SNP-hard even for binary trees in the unordered case~\cite{zhang1994some}, which implies that it is unlikely to admit a polynomial-time approximation scheme.
-Akutsu et al.~\cite{akutsu2013approximation,akutsu2014efficient} have developed efficient exponential-time algorithms for this problem variant.
-As for parameterized algorithms, Shasha et al.~\cite{shasha1994exact} developed an $O(4^{\ell_1 + \ell_2} \min(\ell_1,\ell_2) mn)$-time algorithm for the problem, where $\ell_1$ and $\ell_2$ are the number of leaves in $T_1$ and $T_2$, respectively, and an $O(2.62^k poly(m,n))$-time algorithm for the unit-cost edit operation model, where $k$ is the edit distance, was given in~\cite{akutsu2011exact}.
-See~\cite{bille2005survey} for a survey of many other related results.
+In contrast, the tree edit distance problem is NP-hard for \emph{unordered} trees~\cite{zhang1992editing}.
+It is MAX SNP-hard even for binary trees in the unordered case~\cite{zhang1994some}, which implies that it is unlikely to admit a polynomial-time approximation scheme.
+Some exponential-time algorithms for this problem variant were developed by Akutsu et al.~\cite{akutsu2013approximation,akutsu2014efficient}.
+As for parameterized algorithms, Shasha et al.~\cite{shasha1994exact} gave an $O(4^{\ell_1 + \ell_2} \cdot \min(\ell_1,\ell_2) \cdot mn)$-time algorithm for the problem, where $\ell_1$ and $\ell_2$ are the numbers of leaves in~$T_1$ and~$T_2$, respectively.
+Taking the tree edit distance (denoted by~$k$) to be the parameter instead, an $O^{\ast}(2.62^k)$-time algorithm for the unit-cost edit operation model was developed by Akutsu et al.~\cite{akutsu2011exact}.